paololersey/hospital-anagrafica/README.md

-# restEasyWildflySkeleton
+# bank-academy
-Project containing resteasy + cdi + hibernate implementation of sample bank-academy, along with oracle database driver.
+Project containing an implementation of a bank-academy sample, built for academy purposes.